The Krays, 1990

 The Krays location: the exterior of the twins’ nightclub: Richmond Theatre, The Green, Richmond, Surrey

 The brothers moved into the entertainment business, and the imposing exterior of their nightclub is Richmond Theatre, The Green, Richmond, seen in many previous films, including Evita, and more recently as the ‘Duke of York’s’ theatre, where Peter Pan premieres in Finding Neverland, with Johnny Depp, Kate Winslet and Dustin Hoffman.
-The interior, though, is Wiltons Music Hall, 1 Grace’s Alley, Wellclose Square, off Cable Street, E1, seen also in biopics Chaplin and Karel Reisz’s Isadora, with Vanessa Redgrave as the flamboyant dancer.
+The interior, though, is Wiltons Music Hall, 1 Grace’s Alley, Wellclose Square, off Cable Street, E1, seen in biopics Chaplin and Karel Reisz’s Isadora, with Vanessa Redgrave as the flamboyant dancer.
+It’s also the venue for the all-female production of Macbeth in John Landis’s Burke And Hare.

 The Krays location: the Maltese boys smash up the pub: The Royal Oak, Columbia Road, London E2